inspec/inspec/docs/resources/aws_iam_password_policy.md

 ## Matchers

-For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of available matchers please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).